 - In resealable container or bag whisk together the water, sea salt, coconut vinegar, olive oil, basil and oregano.

 - Take the pressed tofu and cut it into 1/2″ cubes, then place it in the marinade.
 Marinate it for 2-8 hours depending on how salty you’d like it to be.
 Stir it around or flip container over every couple of hours.

 - Once the tofu is done marinating, drain it of the excess liquid and toss it together in a large bowl with the tomato and arugula.

 - Drizzle the lemon juice over the top of the salad, along with some cracked pepper.
 Chill for 30 minutes and serve!

-- If you don’t have coconut vinegar (you should really get your hands on some!), you can try replacing it with 1 T. ACV and 1 T. White Miso Paste.
+If you don’t have coconut vinegar (you should really get your hands on some!), you can try replacing it with 1 T. apple cider vinegar and 1 T. White Miso Paste.

 Nutrition Information:Yield: 4 Serving Size: 1 grams